jtebert/how-to-make/project.md

 This is basically my `TODO` list.
 I've broken it down by hardware and software, which each list roughly in the order they need to be done.
 I plan to prioritize hardware at this point, because I think it will be easier to do iteration on the software at the last minute if I at least have multiple functional robots I can work with.
 (At this point, I have ordered the parts to make 6 of them.)

-### Hardware

-- Create chassis v.1.3 (5 mm wider, more space for phototransistors, new attachment mechanism for board in back)
-- Create PCB v.1.3
-- Add rubber tail to back (make sure robot can climb and be climbed)
-- If everything works, make 5 more of them (in as many colors as possible)

 ### Software and Control:

-- Test output signal from IR LEDs driving overhead:
-  - Is there a clear change in magnitude with movement?
-  - Are 2 LEDs and phototransistors more useful than 1? (e.g., interference in movement detection, range of detection)
 - Use IR to determine whether robot is above and whether it's moving
   - Use debug LEDs to check detection
   - Figure out necessary thresholds for determining movement and presence of robot